 Now, straight moving to main fort complex, the first building I came across was ‘Assi khamba ki baori’ (well with 80 pillars).
 This well lies adjacent to a veranda type structure open from three side, this structure also have series of pillars.
 While this well is surrounded by 80 pillars in circular manner.

 I was almost in the front of big wall, decorated with beautiful pattern of vibrant colors.
 That was the outer wall of famous Man Singh palace, the most notable building and an icon of Gwalior fort.

 Raja Man Singh of Tomar clan constructed this magnificent palace in 1508 AD.
-It is a four story complex, having two floor underground.
+Man Singh Palace is a four story complex, having two floor underground.
 Famous for its great design & colours, a wonderful example of Hindu architecture.
 The pillars and bracket are beautifully decorated with several figures of human or animals.

-On closely observe you can clearly see the influence of Chinese art because of dragon like character in the bracket.
-There were narrow stairs to going down the floor, it was little scary but exiting.
-Going down and up through these stair create a illusion and seems like Bhool-Bhulaiya.
-This palace was converted in to prison after captured by Mughals
+On closely observe, you can clearly see the influence of Chinese art in the palace because of dragon like character in the bracket.
+There were narrow stairs going down the floor, it was little scary but exciting.

 There is another fort complex just next to Man Singh palace, having many historical buildings like Karan Mahal, Vikram Mahal, Jahangir and Sahjahan Mahal.
 Mostly all the structure constructed during the regime of Mughals.